 Yeah!
-RowBOC docks are in; Putney’s are scheduled for May 2nd.
+RowBOC docks will be in April 2nd.
 Come learn to row, be on the water, and enjoy this invigorating, challenging and wonderful sport!

 The clinics are for people who have never rowed or sculled as well as for those who would like a refresher course.
 Single and double sculling and 4+ sweep rowing will be taught in six 2 hour sessions.
 Basic skills, boat handling, and safety instruction are taught in a supportive and graduated approach by qualified, seasoned instructors.You must attend a minimum of 8 sessions in order to successfully complete the training, or if you are unable to, you need to make arrangements with a coach for private lessons (at additional cost) to make up the required number of sessions.
-Our Instructors are Tim Whitney, Graeme King, Kristin Dawley and Thom Collins.
-Assistants from both clubs will be on hand to help with the clinics.
-Currently there is only one clinic scheduled, but if enough interest, then a second will be scheduled in late June into July.
+Assistants from both clubs will be on hand to help with the coached clinics.

 To successfully complete the LEARN TO ROW clinic, you must participate in a minimum of 8 sessions (16 hours of instruction).
 The full course offered is 12 sessions long (24 hours of instruction) and you are strongly encouraged to participate in as many sessions as you can.
 Extra time will also be needed to watch a safety video outside of class.
 Please note: You must be a capable swimmer to participate in any RowBOC or PRC activity.
 Pre-registration is necessary as clinic space is limited to 8 people.